Amid unprecedented scarcity, the cost of gas deals soars as Russia seeks to exclude

 The cost of supplying contracted LNG linked to the price of oil – a practice dating back to the 1970s – is currently much lower than the cost of purchasing a spot market shipment.
 But that discount is shrinking as available supplies dwindle.

 War, energy transition and severe weather, along with rising demand, are creating a period of turmoil that is reducing supply like never before in the natural gas sector.
-The global LNG market could be short of nearly 100 million tons a year by the middle of the decade if the world moves to ban Russian gas, according to a Credit Suisse report last month.
+The global LNG market might be short of nearly 100 million tons a year by the middle of the decade if the world moves to ban Russian gas, according to a Credit Suisse report last month.

 Long-term, high-priced LNG contracts threaten to raise the cost of electricity and heating, adding to inflation concerns.